 Marketing, marketing, marketing

 Another thing that doesn’t hurt?
 Two decades of brand equity.
 Millennials grew up on Pokémon in the 1990s, and for today’s kids, it’s always been around.

 While Niantic did the development work, the game has big-money backers.
 The Pokémon Company is jointly owned by Nintendo, Creatures Inc., and Game Freak Inc. They started about as far from scratch as possible when hyping Pokémon GO, since fans of the franchise have been clamoring for just this kind of experience for years.

 The game was announced in September of 2015, but was floated in 2014 as an April Fools’ Day joke by Google.
 The response was pretty much the whole internet screaming “WANT!” and two years later, Niantic had been spun off and could offer its very real game to the world.
 The overnight success of Pokémon GO really took 20 years, but it shows that AR games can take the world by storm when done right.
 How many have you caught so far?

-If you are interested in developing your own augmented reality games, Zco Corporation can help!
-To contact our experts please email us or call 603.881.9200.
+If you want to develop your own augmented reality games, Zco Corporation can help!
+To contact our experts, please email us or call 603.881.9200.